 - a) Article 3(3) of Commission Delegated Regulation No 2013/153 requires a CCP to ensure that the functions of the chief risk officer, chief compliance officer and chief technology officer are carried out by different individuals and provides that these positions shall be held by employees of the CCP entrusted with the exclusive responsibility of performing these functions.
-Can these officers have other duties in addition to taking responsibility for the risk, compliance and technology functions respectively? - b) Pursuant to Article 3(2) of RTS 153/2013, a CCP shall not share its staff with other group entities, unless under the terms of an outsourcing arrangement in accordance with Article 35 of a) Recital 13 of Commission Delegated Regulation No 2013/153 explains that the rationale for requiring CCPs to have at least a chief risk, chief compliance and chief technology officer is to ensure that CCPs operate with the necessary level of human resources, are accountable for the performance of their activities, and provide competent authorities with relevant contact points.
+Can these officers have other duties in addition to taking responsibility for the risk, compliance and technology functions respectively? - b) Pursuant to Article 3(2) of RTS 153/2013, a CCP shall not share its staff with other group entities, unless under the terms of an outsourcing arrangement in accordance with Article 35 of EMIR.
+Does the term "staff" extend to the senior management of the CCP (for example the chief executive officer of the CCP) or is it limited to those individuals with clerical or administrative roles a) Recital 13 of Commission Delegated Regulation No 2013/153 explains that the rationale for requiring CCPs to have at least a chief risk, chief compliance and chief technology officer is to ensure that CCPs operate with the necessary level of human resources, are accountable for the performance of their activities, and provide competent authorities with relevant contact points.